InteractiveDataVis/Interactive-Data-Vis-Fall2020/tutorial0_serve/2_GIT_SETUP.md

 ### 3. Set up your deployment

 To deploy your site on [Github Pages](https://help.github.com/en/github/working-with-github-pages/creating-a-github-pages-site#creating-your-site) you can go to your repository's `Settings` tab and then scroll down to `GitHub Pages` section.
-Select `master branch` as source and then your site will be avallable at `https://<user>.github.io/<repository>/`
+Select `master` as source and then your site will be avallable at `https://<user>.github.io/<repository>/`

 <img src='./lib/assets/pages.png' width='500px'>

-**That's it!
-Now you are ready to create, update, and deploy your own websites 🎉!**

 ### 4. On GitHub, navigate to **your fork** of the repository and clone it to your local computer.